JacksonStorms/MatchColors/README.md

 - This game has a cute little animation.
 - There is a menu to help you understand the game too.
 ## Installation
-Compile & Run File name "MainGame.java".
+Compile & Run File name "Lancher1.java".